rashedulislam-edge/Zerodha-Clone/README.md

 ﻿# Zerodha-Clone
- only tries to build the front page.
+Only tries to build the front page.
 I will try to build the full website in a few months.
+Thanks!